Family law is a broad subject of legal practice, covering many facets and degrees of legal complexity.

 WHAT IS A FAMILY LAW LAWYER?

 Family lawyers are involved in the personal aspects of their clients’ lives, including divorce, child custody (now decision-making responsibility and parenting time), alimony, abuse and neglect proceedings, successions, family partitions, etc. A family lawyer is expected to help a client resolve any issue relating to his/her family.
-Our lawyers at Nussbaum Law are well trained and deal with all aspects of family law.
+Our staffs are well trained and deal with all aspects of family law.
 We understand the need to listen to our clients and apply an individualised and customised approach to every case.

 WHAT DOES A FAMILY LAW LAWYER DO?

-Your family law attorney should be well versed in the Federal and Provincial Statutes, prevailing case law, and practice and procedure governing family law.
+Your lawyer should be well versed in the Federal and Provincial Statutes, prevailing case law, and practice and procedure governing family law.

 He or she will discuss with you: